6.09.2014

 Charcoal on butcher paper

-Inks on 140 lb. paper
+Inks on canvas

-More materials/processes could include papermaking, oil paints.
+More processes/materials could include papermaking and oil paint.

 Continuing in surrealism classes collaborated–transitioning end frames of an individual animated sequence into the first frame of a partners.
 Some surreal video and animation resources: